Double-click on any word for an

 What is your marital status?
 Are you married? cohabitating? single? separated? divorced? widowed?

 Vocabulary: 1 -married (adjective): The defintion of married WAS "the legal union of a man and woman as husband and wife".
 But now it is different.
-"Same-sex marriage" is legal in the US States of California, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Washington, in certain States of Mexico, and everywhere in the following countries: The Netherlands, Belgium, Spain, Canada, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, Brazil, France New Zealand, Uruguay, and the United Kingdom.
+"Same-sex marriage" is legal in the 39 of the 50 US States, in certain States of Mexico, and everywhere in the following countries: Ireland, which was the first country to hold a popular election on the issue on May 23, 2015, with 62% favorable, as well as many other counties, including but not limimited to The Netherlands, Belgium, Spain, Canada, South Africa, Norway, Sweden, Portugal, Iceland, Argentina, Denmark, Brazil, France New Zealand, Uruguay, and the United Kingdom.
 The definition of "married" has changed.
-Perhaps this simple definition is good: "The legal union of 2 people."
+Perhaps the simplest definition now, reflecting the changing reality of the sutuation is: "The legal union of 2 people."

 1 - married: Record: